iterative/dvc.org/public/static/docs/command-reference/get.md

   the file or directory from.
 The tip of the default branch is used by default when this option is not specified.

-- `--show-url` - `path` is expected to represent a cached, DVC-tracked file for this option to have an effect.
-Instead of downloading the file or directory, just print the storage location (URL) of the target data.
+- `--show-url` - instead of downloading the file or directory, just print the storage location (URL) of the target data. `path` is expected to represent a cached, DVC-tracked file for this option to have an effect.

 - `-h`, `--help` - prints the usage/help message, and exit.